jamesmontemagno/InAppBillingPlugin/README.md

 ## Understanding IInAppBillingVerifyPurchase
 There are several calls that take a ```IInAppBillingVerifyPurchase``` as a parameter.
-This is currently only used in Android projects to do validation with Google Play Services.
-See the Android Security section below for more inforamtion.
+This is currently only used in iOS & Android projects to do validation with iTunes servers or Google Play Services.
+See the iOS & Android Security section below for more inforamtion.

 ## Make a purchase
 You must have your IAP setup before testing the code: